-- 22.15.
-The starting point for the determination of a contractor's Contractor Registered Population is the number of patients recorded by PSD of NHS National Services Scotland as being registered with the contractor, initially when its GMS contract takes effect and thereafter at the start of each quarter, when a new number must be established. - 22.16.
-However, in respect of any quarter, this number may be adjusted as follows - a) if a contractor satisfies a Health Board that a patient who registered with it before the start of a quarter was not included in the number of patients recorded by PSD of NHS National Services Scotland as being registered with it at the start of that quarter, and the Health Board received notification of the new registration within 48 hours of the start of that quarter, that patient - i. is to be treated as part of that contractor's Contractor Registered Population at the start of that quarter; and - ii. if they were registered with another of the Health Board's contractors at the start of that quarter, is not to be counted as part of that other contractor's Contractor Registered Population for that quarter; - b) if, included in the number of patients recorded by PSD of NHS National Services Scotland as being registered with a contractor at the start of a quarter, there are patients who - i. transferred to another contractor in the quarter before the previous quarter (or earlier); but - ii. notification of that fact was not received by the Health Board until after the second day of the previous quarter;

-those patients are not to be treated as part of the contractor's Contractor Registered Population at the start of that quarter;

-- c) if a patient is not recorded by PSD of NHS National Services Scotland as being registered with a contractor at the start of a quarter, but that patient - i. had been removed from a contractor's patient list in error; and - was reinstated in the quarter before the previous quarter (or earlier);

-that patient is to be treated as part of the contractor's Contractor Registered Population at the start of that quarter.
+21.15.
+The starting point for the determination of a contractor's Contractor Registered Population is the number of patients recorded by PSD of NHS National Services Scotland as being registered with the contractor, initially when its GMS contract takes effect and thereafter at the start of each quarter, when a new number must be established.

+- 21.16.
+However, in respect of any quarter, this number may be adjusted as follows - a) if a contractor satisfies a Health Board that a patient who registered with it before the start of a quarter was not included in the number of patients recorded by PSD of NHS National Services Scotland as being registered with it at the start of that quarter, and the Health Board received notification of the new registration within 48 hours of the start of that quarter, that patient - i. is to be treated as part of that contractor's Contractor Registered Population at the start of that quarter; and - ii. if they were registered with another of the Health Board's contractors at the start of that quarter, is not to be counted as part of that other contractor's Contractor Registered Population for that quarter; - b) if, included in the number of patients recorded by PSD of NHS National Services Scotland as being registered with a contractor at the start of a quarter, there are patients who - i. transferred to another contractor in the quarter before the previous quarter (or earlier); but - ii. notification of that fact was not received by the Health Board until after the second day of the previous quarter; - those patients are not to be treated as part of the contractor's Contractor Registered Population at the start of that quarter; - c) if a patient is not recorded by PSD of NHS National Services Scotland as being registered with a contractor at the start of a quarter, but that patient - i. had been removed from a contractor's patient list in error; and - ii. was reinstated in the quarter before the previous quarter (or earlier); - that patient is to be treated as part of the contractor's Contractor Registered Population at the start of that quarter. - 21.17.
+If a contractor wishes its Contractor Registered Population to be adjusted in accordance with paragraph 21.16, it mustand the Health Board must seek to resolve the matter as soon as is practicable.
+If there is a dispute in connection with the adjustment, paragraphs 21.11 and 21.12 apply.

-- 22.17.
-If a contractor wishes its Contractor Registered Population to be adjusted in accordance with paragraph 22.16, it must - a) within 10 days of receiving from the Health Board a statement of its patient list size for a quarter, request in writing that the Health Board makes the adjustment; and - b) within 21 days of receiving that statement, provide the Health Board with the evidence upon which it wishes to rely in order to obtain the adjustment.
+- a) within 10 days of receiving from the Health Board a statement of its patient list size for a quarter, request in writing that the Health Board makes the adjustment; and - b) within 21 days of receiving that statement, provide the Health Board with the evidence upon which it wishes to rely in order to obtain the adjustment.